 The AR team should speed up collections to reach a low DSO.
 You can also offer a discount to encourage quick payments.

 An AR aging report is one way to monitor DSO in real-time.
-These reports bucket past-due invoices into time periods so you can drill down into specific areas of collections inefficiencies.
+These reports bucket invoices with due dates that have passed into time periods so you can drill down into specific areas of collections inefficiencies.

 2. Best Possible Days Sales Outstanding

 Best Possible DSO tells you the average number of days it takes your customers to pay, under the assumption that your customers always pay on time.